SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 ARGUING: Denying an addiction problem by pointing out that no severe consequences, such as fines or legal issues, have occurred.

-ATTENTION-GETTING: Creating situations that make oneself appear important or the victim to divert attention from underlying feelings of failure and insecurity.
+ATTENTION-GETTING: Creating situations that make oneself appear necessary or the victim to divert attention from underlying feelings of failure and insecurity.

 BLAMING: Holding others responsible for one's substance abuse, like attributing it to job stress or external factors.